 Choosing a destination and booking your trip

-There are so many different types of holiday out there, and preparing for a 2-day city break in Dublin or Paris is a very different proposition to gearing up for a 6-month stay in Asia, Africa or South America.
+There are so many different types of holiday out there, and preparing for a few weeks solo travel in the UK is a very different proposition to gearing up for a 6-month stay in Asia, Africa or South America.
 Before you book anything, think carefully about where you want to go, and how long you plan to be away.
 If you fancy a long-haul holiday or a beach break, you’re probably not going to be out of the country for longer than 3 weeks.
 If you want to see the world, embark on a backpacking adventure or try something completely different like working abroad, you could be away for months, even years.

 Once you’ve thought about the kind of break you want, this will help you narrow down your list of possible destinations.
 If you’re just visiting one place, think about your travel priorities.
 What do you want to get out of the break?
 How do you want to spend your time?
 If you want to relax, chill out, and recharge your batteries, you could head to a tranquil Caribbean island or a retreat in the Maldives, for example.
 If you want to see the sights, learn a new language and really get to grips with new cultures, a trip to Thailand, Vietnam or South Africa may be more suitable.
 If you’re not restricted by time, the best thing to do may be to book a round the world ticket and hop off on a global tour.
 It works out much cheaper to buy this kind of ticket than a number of single flights, and you can choose from a host of different routes.
 Once you’ve designed a rough itinerary, there is usually flexibility to adapt your travel dates.
 If you wanted to spend longer in Fiji, for example, you could alter the date of your next flight to Los Angeles.